 Not the most efficient day ever, but I want to show you the most of Sydney as possible.
 To hop on the train and head to Central Station.
 From there chance to the T2 train to Newtown.

 Newtown in Sydney’s inner west is a unique neighborhood in Sydney.
-With a thriving music scene, many amazing restaurants and lots of unique clothing shops making Newtown a vibrant inner-city neighbourhood.
+With a thriving music scene, many amazing restaurants and lots of unique clothing shops making Newtown a vibrant inner-city neighborhood.
 But the main reason for me to venture to this neck of the woods is because of its infamous graffiti scene.
 Newtown has a large number of excellent artworks to check out through a vast area.

 Walk my 1-hour self-guided walking tour.